 - An opportunity to impact engineering and computer science curricula and join the ECCD Industry Advisory Board

 - Increased visibility in the field, recruitment tools and emerging engineering and computing professionals from which to recruit

-- Mobile, desktop or web applications or embedded systems built by our computing and engineering students using the latest techniques and platforms
+- Mobile, desktop or web applications or embedded systems built by our computer science and engineering students using the latest techniques and platforms

-- An invitation to the annual Engineering and Computing Capstone Showcase, where all ECCD teams present and display their products, prototypes, findings and posters
+- An invitation to the annual Engineering and Computing Capstone Expo, where all ECCD teams present and display their products, prototypes, findings, and posters

-- Provide funding for the Capstone project.
-The amount of funding will depend on the company size and type of project
+- Contribute to the ECCD Program.
+The contribution will depend on the company size and type of project

-- Appoint a practicing engineer or computing professional to serve as a sponsor advocate for the team.
-The sponsor advocate will work on the project, participate in design reviews, meet regularly with student teams, guide the project, and evaluate the final product
+- Appoint a practicing engineer or computer scientist to serve as a point of contact and sponsor advocate for the team.
+This person will work on the project, participate in design reviews, meet regularly with student teams, provide support and guidance, and evaluate the final product

 As part of a Capstone Design Project, students may contribute to the development of intellectual property, or require a confidentiality agreement or conflict disclosure.
 We help companies navigate these issues.